 - eucalyptus: anti-infectious, anti-septic, anti-viral, anti-bacterial, anti-fungal

-Below is the recipe that I’ve formulated, but feel free to play around with it to suit your own tastes.
-Some find the strong scent of tea tree or eucalyptus oils to be a bit overwhelming, so you may want to decrease the amount you use in your spray (or eliminate them completely).
+Below is the recipe that I’ve formulated, but feel free to play around with it to suit your own needs.
+Some find the strong scent of eucalyptus oil to be a bit strong, so you may want to decrease the amount you use in your spray (or eliminate it completely).

-- Add all ingredients to a spray bottle.
+- Add witch hazel to 8 oz spray bottle.

 - Shake well before use.